Book Now

 Enter Namche Bazaar, the Gateway to Everest Base Camp!

 We spend a rest day in Namche Bazaar to acclimate.
-Here, we have multiple hiking options to places like Khumjung Monastery, Syangboche Airstrip, and Hotel Everest View.
-All these hikes offer phenomenal views of mountains like Lhotse, Nuptse, Everest, Ama Dablam, and Thamserku.
+Namche is more than just a hub - it's a perfect place to acclimate to higher altitudes.
+Here, we offer multiple hiking options to destinations such as Khumjung Monastery, Syangboche Airstrip, and Hotel Everest View.

 Max Altitude: 3,962m / 12,998 ftMeals: Breakfast, Lunch and DinnerAccommodation: Guest HouseDuration: 4-5 hoursDistance: 4km / 2 milesTravel Mode: Walking